COVID-19 UPDATE – 15 June 2020:

 - Pets may also visit but you should talk to one of the staff about this first.

-You will know the name of the nurse who is responsible for your or your relative’s care each day.
+You will know the name of the nurse who is responsible for your or your loved one’s care each day.
 The senior nurses will be your point of contact for any questions you have or information you want.

 Your named nurse will change as staff go on and off duty but you will be informed of this change and the information will be displayed.